School of Public Health

 Students currently enrolled at UIC who want to transfer into the Bachelor of Arts in Public Health program should complete an Intercollege Transfer Application available on the School of Public Health website.
-Direct admission to the Bachelor of Arts in Public Health program is offered for the fall semester only and Intercollege Transfer Applications are due by March 31 of spring semester prior to fall semester of desired enrollment.
+Direct admission to the Bachelor of Arts in Public Health program is offered for the fall semester only.
 Students currently enrolled at UIC who have not yet completed the specified general education course work necessary for direct admission to the Bachelor of Arts in Public Health program are eligible to apply to the Public Health–Undecided (Pre-Public Health) program within the School of Public Health.
-Admission to Public Health–Undecided (Pre-Public Health) is offered each semester and deadlines are available on the School of Public Health website.
-Admission to Public Health is selective and limited to those students in good academic standing who have a UIC grade point average of at least 2.75/4.00 and whose combined UIC and transfer grade point average is at least 2.75.
+Admission to Public Health–Undecided (Pre-Public Health) is offered each semester.
+Application deadlines are available on the School of Public Health website.
+Admission to the School of Public Health is selective and limited to those students in good academic standing who have a UIC grade point average of at least 2.50/4.00 and whose combined UIC and transfer grade point average is at least 2.50.
+A 2.75/4.00 or above is recommended for priority consideration.
 Those students who are accepted into Public Health are expected to enroll immediately in courses that fulfill the Public Health degree requirements.
 Students are welcome to discuss the School of Public Health admissions process with program staff.